Polymer Scientist: Job Description, Duties and Requirements

 According to the BLS, the median annual salary for materials scientists, including polymer scientists, was $88,990 as of May 2012.
-The BLS projects that jobs for materials scientists will increase by 10%, which is about as fast as average, during the 2010-2020 decade.
+The BLS projects that jobs for materials scientists will increase by 6%, which is slower than average, during the 2012-2022 decade.
 Additionally, BLS May 2012 statistics showed that over 40% of materials scientists worked in the scientific research and development services industry.

 Related to Polymer Scientist: Job Description, Duties and Requirements

 A college job may seem like a simple means to an end, a way to cover your bills and school expenses while you make your way...